lukasbischof/tmux-themepack/README.md

 # Tmux Themepack

-A pack of various themes for Tmux.
+A pack of various themes for Tmux, with some slight adjustments to the colors of the original repo.

 ## Installation